LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

  * Cancellation: work submitted through the parallel context must be cancellable.
  * Forward progress delegation: we must be able to implement a blocking operation that ensures forward progress of a complex parallel algorithm without special cases.

-In addition, early feedback on the paper from Sean Parent suggested a need to allow the system context to carry no threads of its own, and take over the main thread.
-This led us to add the `execute_chunk` and `execute_all` capability that makes forward progress delegation explicit such that in addition to the system context being able to delegate work when it needs to, we can build code that directly requests delegation of work such that an event loop can be constructed around this.

-An implementation of `system_context` *should* allow link-time replacement of the implementation such that the context may be replaced with an implementation that compiles and runs in a single-threaded process or that can be replaced with an appropriately configured system thread pool by an end-user.
+An implementation of `system_context` *should* allow or other compile-time replacement of the implementation such that the context may be replaced with an implementation that compiles and runs in a single-threaded process or that can be replaced with an appropriately configured system thread pool by an end-user.
 We do not attempt to specify here the mechanism by which this should be implemented.

+Early feedback on the paper from Sean Parent suggested a need to allow the system context to carry no threads of its own, and take over the main thread.
+While in [@P2079R2] we proposed `execute_chunk` and `execute_all`, these enforce a particular implementation on the underlying execution context.
+Instead we simplify the proposal by removing this functionality and assume that is implmented by link-time or compile-time replacement of the context.
+We assume that the underlying mechanism to drive the context, should one be necessary, is implementation-defined.
+This allows custom hooks for an OS thread pool, or a simple `drive()` method in main.

 # Design
 ## system_context